npp97-field/Thesis/README.md

 # Thesis
-Files related to my thesis about 'robust Bayes factors for evaluating informative hypotheses in an ANOVA context' at Utrecht University.
+Files related to my Master's thesis at Utrecht University about Bayesian ANOVA in the presence of non-normality and/or outliers.

 The project is divided over three folders correponding to the three phases of the process.
 1. Project proposal